A recent history of UK local government restructuring

 1998 – Several more urban UAs were created.
 The county of Hereford and Worcester was divided into the two-tier Worcestershire and the misleadingly named UA, County of Herefordshire.
 Also the county of Berkshire was abolished and divided into six UAs.

 2009 – Ten new UAs were created.
 These involved the county of Bedfordshire being abolished and split into two UAs and the county of Cheshire also being abolished and split into two UAs.
 In addition, five complete counties were abolished and created as five separate UAs – Cornwall, County Durham, Northumberland, Shropshire and Wiltshire.
 Due to the changes in Cornwall, the Isles of Scilly are considered as a UA for coding purposes.

 2011 – Plans to create two new UAs in Exeter and Suffolk were revoked by Parliament.

 Prior to the LGR there were 39 shire counties split into 294 districts.

 The current structure consists of 27 shire counties split into 201 districts, and 56 unitary authorities.

 Only 13 pre-1995 shire counties were unaffected by the changes.
-Metropolitan districts were not included in the LGR and have retained their post-1986 status, whilst as of 2000 the London boroughs have also become subject to the new London-wide authority.
+Metropolitan districts were not included in the LGR and have retained their post-1986 status, and in 2000 the London boroughs became subject to the London-wide authority.

 The Isles of Scilly have retained their own administration throughout.

-The ONS Geography product 'Gazetteer of the old and new geographies of the United Kingdom' (1999) provides a comprehensive and illustrated guide to the 1990s changes.
+Our product 'Gazetteer of the Old and New Geographies of the United Kingdom' (1999) provides a comprehensive and illustrated guide to the 1990s changes.